aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 ### Step 3:

-As we did for Timecards and Employees, each of the remaining four record types needs Compound Beacons constructors to satisfy their individual access patterns.
+As you did for Timecards and Employees, each of the remaining four record types needs Compound Beacons constructors to satisfy their individual access patterns.

 ::::tabs{variant="container" groupId=codeSample}